rochelleterman/PS239T/03_python-basics/01_Running-Python.md

 > features may change.
 That means that running code made for Python 2 might
 > not work on Python 3.
 This is one of the motivations behind BCE -
 > to standardize software versions for teaching, etc.
->
-> To see which version of Python you have, enter the command `which python` in
-> bash.
-You can use the `which` command with other programs, too.

 ## Running Python in Shell: Normal Mode